meta-llama/llama-recipes/end-to-end-use-cases/Multi-Modal-RAG/README.md

 ### Step 1: Data Prep and Synthetic Labeling:

-In this step we start with an unlabelled dataset and use the image captioning capability of the model to write a description of the image and categorise it.
+In this step we start with an unlabeled dataset and use the image captioning capability of the model to write a description of the image and categorize it.

 [Notebook for Step 1](./notebooks/Part_1_Data_Preparation.ipynb) and [Script for Step 1](./scripts/label_script.py)